-The process evaluation will examine the extent to which the YHP has been implemented as planned (and if not why not), while the outcome evaluation will assess the overall effectiveness of the program.
-Specifically, the evaluation will address the following research questions:
+The process evaluation examined the extent to which the YHP has been implemented as planned (and if not why not), while the outcome evaluation assessed the overall effectiveness of the program.
+Specifically, the evaluation addressed the following research questions:

-- Determine the cost-effectiveness of the YHP (ie the costs associated with delivering the observed outcomes) and compare this with similar programs operating elsewhere.
+Determined the cost-effectiveness of the YHP (ie the costs associated with delivering the observed outcomes) and compared this with similar programs operating elsewhere.